 Many states have a statute of limitations for the time in which motor vehicle crash victims can pursue a claim.
 In the state of Alabama, motor vehicle crash victims have two years from the time of the crash to file a claim of personal injury or death.

 It is important to remember that the other driver’s insurance company is not neutral.
 Rather, they are working diligently to reduce the payout their company is liable for.
 This is especially true when the other driver is the one at fault.
 If you are contacted by the other driver’s insurance adjuster, you are not responsible for responding to them, no matter why they might contact you.
 Instead, tell them to speak with your insurance company directly, then immediately contact your own insurance adjuster as well as your attorney.

 There are situations in which your own insurance company may not be fully on your side after a motor vehicle crash.
 For example, if your injury damages exceed the at-fault driver’s available coverage limits, the insurance company may be reluctant to deal with you as fairly as they ought to.
 If you have difficulty speaking with your insurance claims representative, or if you experience long delays in communication, contact an attorney right away to make sure that your rights are honored.

-Contact an Experienced Birmingham Accident Attorney
+How Can You Contact an Experienced Car Accident Attorney?

 A major question that many auto crash victims have is when to hire an attorney after a motor vehicle accident.